 - If your pet won’t put weight on their foot due to pain.

-- There’s pus, drainage or blackening around the swollen area-this is a sign of infection that needs to be treated as soon as possible.
+- There’s pus, drainage or blackening around the swollen area- a sign of infection that needs to be treated as soon as possible.

 Seek medical attention ASAP if: